ncahill89/fpemlocal/vignettes/vignette_all_women.md

 ## 1\.
 Fit models and obtain samples for all women

 `fit_fp_c` is a wrapper function to run the one-country implementation of the family planning estimation model.
-The argument `is_in_union` is used to specify the union.
-The function can be used to obtain samples for all women denoted `"ALL"`.
-To obtain samples for all women, the two individual union models are fit and the samples are combined.
-This results in a list of three fits.
-We will demonstrate this below.
+Specify the division numeric code, the union status of women (denote all women with `“ALL”`), and the time frame.

 ``` r
 fitlist <- fit_fp_c(